Video calls drive 'Zoom boom' in cosmetic surgery amid pandemic | DW | 12.07.2021

 In an academic survey of cosmetic dermatologists in the US, 86% of respondents said patients had mentioned videoconferencing as a reason to seek a cosmetic consultation, and nearly as many said their patients were somewhat to significantly less happy with their appearance since using videoconferencing during the pandemic.

 "I'm just seeing my own image over and over," explains Dr Steffen Handstein in a telephone call about the phenomenon.
-Handstein is a Dresden-based cosmetic surgeon and president of the Association of the German Aesthetic Plastic Surgeons (VDÄPC).
+Handstein, a cosmetic surgeon based in eastern Germany, is president of the Association of German Aesthetic Plastic Surgeons (VDÄPC).

 "That sort of changes people's perception.
 In this respect, one can certainly assume that people's self-perception has taken on a different quality lately."